Collaboration key to assembling Native American photo trove

 The university’s rocky relationship with Native Americans goes back to its beginnings.
 It was founded in 1817 as the first public university in the Northwest Territory, on Detroit land that had been ceded by three tribes, including the Odawa.
 It was given with the understanding that tribal children would be educated, but they never received any direct benefit.
 The land was sold when the school moved to Ann Arbor.

-Some of the culturally problematic photos in the collection include those from rituals, scared dances and ceremonies.
+Some of the culturally problematic photos in the collection include those from rituals, sacred dances and ceremonies.
 Some likely will be available at the library but not to the public online.

 The collaboration with Hemenway and other Native American experts won’t end with the official launch.
 Lewis expects conversations to continue, and both he and Hemenway have discussed joint programs and exhibits at the university and at the tribes.

-Note: This story was first published on December 22, 2019.
-It was updated on December 23, 2019, to correct a typographical error that the collection includes images of sacred, not scared, dances.